-- 2.6.1 Authorisation Regulation 8(3) requires that where the Committee has withdrawn or suspended a certificate or certificates pursuant to the regulations, the decision shall, as soon as it has become effective, be published in such a manner as it thinks fit and, unless in exceptional circumstances the Committee otherwise directs, in such publication the relevant person shall be named and the decision made stated. - 2.6.2 The normal order for publicity is that a press release be issued to ACCA's website and the local press referring to the individual or firm by name. - 2.6.3 However, the Committee has complete discretion to decide where the press release should be issued.
+- 2.6.3 Authorisation Regulation 6(12)(c)(vi) provides that, in the event that the holder relinquishes the certificate before the hearing takes place, details of that fact and of any consequential orders shall be published as the Committee thinks fit.
+Similarly, regulation 7(6)(h) provides that, in the event that the holder relinquishes the certificate before the Assessor makes a decision, details of that fact shall be published as the Assessor thinks fit.
+The Committee and Assessor therefore have discretion, in these circumstances, as to whether to make any publicity order. - 2.6.4 The normal order for publicity is that a press release be issued to ACCA's website and the local press referring to the individual or firm by name. - 2.6.5 However, the Committee and Assessor have complete discretion to decide where the press release should be issued.

-PART A: ELIGIBILITY FOR CERTIFICATES OR LICENCE
+PART A: ELIGIBILITY FOR CERTIFICATES OR LICENCES